-The City of Moncton in partnership with Greater Moncton’s immigration stakeholders regularly schedule a series of employment fairs for international newcomers related specifically to the following sectors: Health/Human Services, Business Service Centre/Customers Service and Information Technology.
+The City of Moncton in partnership with Greater Moncton’s immigration stakeholders regularly schedule a series of employment fairs for international newcomers related specifically to various sectors of employment.

 The purpose of these events is to expose immigrants to the wide array of available career opportunities that exist in the Greater Moncton area.
 For employers, this initiative will help fill your workforce needs with access to top-tier international talent from our region.

 Partners in these job fairs include Moncton, Riverview and Dieppe, the Greater Moncton Chamber of Commerce, Contact NB, MAGMA, Atlantic Human Services, CAFI, Atlantic Provinces Trucking Association, 3+ Corporation, University of Moncton, CCNB, NBCC, Province of New Brunswick, Venn and Opportunities New Brunswick.